DiegoRedondo1702/odin-recipes/README.md

 To start, we enter our browser and place github to enter my repositories, copy the code, enter the local disk c and then look for the odin folder, enter it and then open git bash and make a git clone

-To get a local copy up and running follow these simple example steps.

-To get a local copy up and running follow these simple example steps.

 ### Prerequisites

 ### Setup